EU seeks multi-trillion euro fund to recover from coronavirus

 “We need to make sure that we emerge with a stronger version of Europe, with a stronger sense of community,” he said after briefly joining leaders at the start of their meeting.

 But with Italy and Spain hit far harder than Germany by the crisis, old enmities have surfaced across the bloc.
-Reaching agreement among euro zone finance ministers two weeks ago on a 500 billion euro rescue scheme was torturous, as the Netherlands refused an Italian demand to issue common debt.
+Reaching agreement among euro zone finance ministers two weeks ago on how countries could tap a 500 billion euro rescue fund by was torturous, as the Netherlands refused an Italian demand to issue common debt.

 This time, senior EU diplomats said there was consensus that a recovery fund needed to be large enough to meet the challenge of a pandemic that will shrink economies.